danielpacker/lightsync/README.md

 2018-06-08 10:12:38 INFO  SyncWatcherWorker:97 - Recursively Watching /tmp/lightsync/dir2 for changes...
 ```

-Here's some output for a remove task.
-The dst (in dir2) is being removed since the src (in dir1) was manually removed:
+Here's some output for a copy task.
+A new file has been added in dir1 and is being sync'd to dir2:

 ```
 2018-06-08 11:02:13 INFO  SyncTaskDoerWorker:86 - Doing task: Type: CP, Src: /tmp/lightsync/dir1/new_file.txt, Dst: /tmp/lightsync/dir2/new_file.txt